Alert Message Please update your browser.

 A credit report is a document that contains financial information, such as bill payment history, loans and current debt as well as your personal information, such as name and birthdate.
 The Fair Credit Reporting Act (FCRA) requires each of the three major credit bureaus — Experian™, Equifax® and TransUnion® — to provide you with a free credit report once a year should you request it.
 You can also access your Experian™ credit report through Chase Credit Journey® or get a free annual credit report at annualcreditreport.com.

 For example, a credit card issuer may want to examine your credit report to help determine your credit limit and annual percentage rates (APRs).
 Additionally, if you're interviewing for a job, you could be asked to complete a background check in which your potential employer runs a pre-employment credit check.
-They may do this to help verify your identity.
+They may also do this to help verify your identity.

 Credit reports serve plenty of purposes, but don't confuse this with your credit score.
-While the two are often talked about hand-in-hand, there are some slight differences.
+While the two are often talked about hand-in-hand, there are some differences.

 Credit report vs. credit score